jagrutishinde03/AWS-CICD-Deployment-for-PHP-project/README.md

 # PHP eCommerce Website Deployment with CI/CD on AWS

 This repository contains the code for a PHP-based eCommerce website.
-The project is configured to be deployed using a CI/CD pipeline on AWS.
+The project is configured to be deployed using a CICD pipeline on AWS.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)